 Test script

-describing the tests (if applicable) to be executed and the order in which they are executed step by step should be agreed upon and available;

-The steps described in the FAT should be performed step by step in the given order.
+The test script is the most detailed documentation in acceptance testing and is a line-by-line description of all plans, actions and data to execute the acceptance tests.
+The test script typically has steps that try to describe the planned test in as detail as possible.
+These steps should have expected results.

-A Test Script describes one , or more, tests to be executed in the Acceptance process.
-This may be either during a FAT or SAT or otherwise.
+A test script describes one or more tests to be executed in the Acceptance process and may refer to or include:

-A test script should refer to

-A requirement to be demonstrated (requirement ID as well as a short description)
+A requirement to be demonstrated (requirement ID as well as a short description);

-A (detailed) description of the test setup (if not described elsewhere yet)
+A (detailed) description of the test set-up (if not described elsewhere yet);

-Specify required input parameters (if applicable)
+Required input parameters (if applicable);

-A step-by-step description of steps to be undertaken in this test

-An expected outcome of the test
+An expected outcome of the test;

-The actual outcome of the test
+The actual result of the test; and

 A pass/fail indication